iitmcvg/Object-Localization-and-Tracking/README.md

 Python 3.5

 # Setup
-This code has been tested on Windows 8.1, Windows 10, Mac BookPro
+This code has been tested on Windows 8.1, Windows 10, macOS Sierra

 # Methods used
 1) Meanshift and Camshift Algorithms